-- o Choirs are prohibited from performing or rehearsing. - o Online or drive up services are highly encouraged. - Scheduled time slots or the use of an appointment or reservation system for services is encouraged. - o Face coverings are required at all times. - Childcare, Early Learning Centers, K-12 School and Summer Programs shall be allowed to open according to restrictions put forth by the local governing school system, Louisiana Department of Health, Louisiana Department of Education, and other state agencies. - Adult Day Cares and PACE programs shall be allowed to open according to restrictions put forth by the Louisiana Department of Health. - Movie Theaters shall be allowed to open at 50% of permitted occupancy or 250 individuals per showing, whichever is fewer, while following the State Fire Marshal guidelines for Movie Theaters.
+- o Pool Halls, Bowling Alleys, Skating Rinks, Trampoline Park, Children Indoor Play Centers, Indoor Playgrounds and Arcades may open at 50% capacity (maximum of 250 patrons) with approval from the State Fire Marshal. - Childcare, Early Learning Centers, K-12 School and Summer Programs shall be allowed to open according to restrictions put forth by the local governing school system, Louisiana Department of Health, Louisiana Department of Education, and other state agencies. - o Adult Day Cares and PACE programs shall be allowed to open according to restrictions put forth by the Louisiana Department of Health. - o Movie Theaters shall be allowed to open at 75% of permitted occupancy (maximum of 250 seated patrons), while following the State Fire Marshal guidelines for "Movie Theaters."
 State guidelines include but are not limited to the following restrictions: - o Individuals and groups must maintain six feet of distance at all times.
-Interior gathering spaces cannot be used. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m.
+Interior gathering spaces cannot be used.